Nicolás Trotta

 Nicolás Alfredo Trotta (born 20 January 1976) is an Argentine politician.
 He was Argentina's Minister of Education from 10 December 2019 to 20 September 2021, in the cabinet of President Alberto Fernández.

 From 2014 to 2019, he was rector of the Metropolitan University for Education and Labour (UMET), the private university of the Doorkeepers' Union (SUTERH).
 Before that, from 2007 to 2009, he was Undersecretary of Administrative Technologies, reporting directly to the Chief of the Cabinet of Ministers – first Alberto Fernández, then Sergio Massa, and finally Aníbal Fernández.
 He was also briefly director of YPF, Argentina's main oil and gas company.

 Early life and education

 Nicolás Alfredo Trotta was born on 20 January 1976 in Buenos Aires.
-He studied law at the University of Belgrano and is yet to present his dissertation for a master's degree on education from the University of Buenos Aires's Faculty of Philosophy and Letters.
+He studied law at the University of Belgrano and is yet to present his dissertation for a master's degree in education from the University of Buenos Aires's Faculty of Philosophy and Letters.